 Brookline's Own Cy Young - Pitcher Jack Flavin

-On June 20, 1962, Jack Flavin, then a 15-year old Senior Leaguer with Automatic Sales, pitched a seven inning, three-hit, 21 strikeout game versus American Legion, a record that stood the test of time for 40 years, never to be equalled (2001 was the final year of Senior League competition.)
+On June 20, 1962, Jack Flavin, then a 15-year old Senior Leaguer with Automatic Sales, pitched a seven inning, three-hit, 21 strikeout game versus American Legion, a record that stood the test of time for forty years, never to be equalled (2001 was the final year of Senior League competition.)
 His 1962 season also included five no-hitters.

 Jack Flavin was perhaps the best pitcher to ever take the mound here in Brookline.
 From the time he was an eleven-year old with Quaills Cleaners in the Little League until his days playing American Legion ball, the smooth throwing right-hander graced the diamond with his blazing fastball and wicked change-up, causing severe consternation among opposing players and coaches.